Great Egg Harbor Bridge: History

-Before the Great Egg Harbor Bridge was completed, traffic on the Garden State Parkway was detoured onto US 9 and the Beesley's Point Bridge.
-This old alignment no longer exists today.

-Reconstruction

 A 2002 study by the NJDOT Bridge Management System indicated that both the northbound and southbound bridges over Great Egg Harbor were structurally deficient, and the crossing of Drag Channel was functionally obsolete.
 A traffic study in 2004 identified poor pavement on the bridge.
 To address the structural deficiency along substandard roadway, and to maintain a proper evacuation route, the New Jersey Turnpike Authority (NJTA) proposed a replacement bridge as early as 2010.
 The NJTA worked with the United States Coast Guard as the lead federal agency for the project due to the crossing over a navigable roadway.
 The proposed project would construct a new southbound bridge, wide enough to carry traffic in both directions in the event of an emergency, as well as carrying a multi-use pedestrian and bike path from US 9 in Somers Point to Harbor Road.
 Included in the project was demolishing the Beesley's Point Bridge, built in 1928, and closed to traffic in June 2004 due to damage.
 On September 20, 2012, the NJTA held a public meeting in Upper Township about the proposed bridge.

 In March 2013, the NJTA awarded Route 52 Constructors a $129.8 million (2013 USD) contract to build the southbound replacement bridge, and demolish the Beesley's Point Bridge.
 These were the same contractors to build the second phase of the New Jersey Route 52 replacement bridge, between Somers Point and Ocean City.
 Demolition of the Beesley's Point Bridge began in June 2013, and construction of the replacement southbound Parkway bridge began that September, 12 ft west of the existing bridge.
 Hardesty & Hanover, LLP designed the new crossing.
 The bridge was supported by 20 piers with 3 columns each, using prestressed concrete beams.
 This created a wider channel than the original 1954 bridge.
 To test the performance of the pilings, the crew performed the first statnamic load test in the state of New Jersey.
 Construction crews worked to avoid disrupting migratory bird and fish species.
 In August 2016, the new southbound bridge opened, and in November of that year, the last part of the Beesley's Point Bridge was dismantled.
 The project ultimately cost $142.9 million.
-US 9 is now routed onto the Great Egg Harbor Bridge, as well.
+After the current south bridge was finished, Southbound traffic was then redirected to the current southbound bridge, at which point the original was demolished.
+Traffic was available on both the north bound and southbound bridges for a small amount of time, after which northbound traffic was redirected to the current southbound bridge so that the northbound bridge could undergo repairs.